BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 In our case we only need two:
 1. `LightingTrigger` sets `LightingResources` for current trigger area
 1. `AtmosphereTrigger` sets `AtmosphereResources` for current trigger area
+1. `StartPoint` sets starting point when you appear on the level
+1. Maybe `` #crowd
+1. Maybe

 ### fogVolume
 You can create fog areas with this thing

 ### light
 Just a light
-Most of you probably using Lighty Lights, but you can use it to preview the lighting
+Most of you probably using Lighty Lights, but you can place then to preview the lighting

 ### character
 I only use Astarion for size reference